Wooza/ProspectTogether/README.md

 * The data of each prospected chunk is shown on the map, when the ProspectTogether map layer is enabled.
 * Use the heatmap setting and select an ore to see where certain ores are more likely to occur.
 * Configure autosharing if you want to share your data with the whole server or a certain group.

+## Known issues
+* The prospecting data is only captured if the map or mini-map is used, i.e., if the dot from the vanilla prospecting appears, than the information is also stored in this mod.

+## Changelog
+# 2.0.0
+* ProspectTogether can now be used client-side only.
+Sharing still requires mod installation on the server.

+# Older versions
+* See release notes of that version.

 ## Migration from ProspectorInfo